triggah61/acent-docs/User Manuals/Users Manual to Verify the Received and Sent Cryptos from the Acent Scan_dec30.docx.md

 This manual shows how to VERIFY the RECEIVED and SENT money transactions to and from one crypto wallet to another through the ACENT Scan.

-**Part A:** Verify Received Transactions
+### Part A: Verify Received Transactions

-Below is a step-by-step procedure on how **to VERIFYRECEIVED ACE tokens** from one crypto wallet to your own wallet address.
+Below is a step-by-step procedure on how **to VERIFY RECEIVED ACE tokens** from one crypto wallet to your own wallet address.

 **Step 1.** Log –in to your existing crypto wallet.
 If you do not have a crypto wallet yet, try opening an account by following its corresponding procedure.
 Make sure to note the seed phrase recovery and keep it safe.